skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-3refactoring.md

 #### Extract method tasks

-Each of the following tasks asks you to extract some part of the presented code into a method.There are 5 questions to answer each time:
+Each of the following tasks asks you to extract some part of the presented code into a method.
+There are 5 questions to answer each time:

 - Is it even possible to do this?
 Is the code in question changing more than 1 local variable?
 Do we need to change its form a bit (i.e. not simply a method call, but maybe assigning to a variable the result of a method call)?
 - What would be a good name for this method?